Our Core Values:

 Inclusive: Everyone is welcome.
 Our studio is a non competitive environment.
 We teach that internal experience is more important than external appearance when practicing yoga.

 Safe: We are proud to be the only dedicated Trauma Sensitive yoga studio in Canada.
 More and more doctors are recommending people try yoga to deal with stress related conditions.
 We offer a safe and supportive environment.
 Our teachers all take Trauma Sensitive Yoga training.

 Empowering: Everyone starts from where they are, and each person has the capacity to learn and grow in a way that is best suited to them.

 Hi, my name is Brendon Abram and I am pleased to be part of the growing yoga community here in Trenton.
 I have been practicing Yoga for over ten years.
 In February 2011, I completed a 200 hour registered yoga training program at Yandara Yoga Institute, and later completed my 500 hour teacher training certification.
 I am certified by the Trauma Centre in Boston to teach trauma informed yoga to survivors of PTSD and other emotional trauma.
-An associate at Trent View counselling, I am privileged to teach Mindful Yoga in Trenton to veterans of Canadian Forces operations who are recovering from PTS.
+I am privileged to teach Mindful Yoga in Trenton to veterans of Canadian Forces operations who are recovering from PTS.
 I am trained by the Veterans Yoga Project and have taught yoga to United States Military veterans with PTS.
 I was also a member of a joint Queens University/ Royal Military College of Canada study team which undertook the first military sanctioned study (in Canada) on the effects that yoga may have on men and women recovering from exposure to operational trauma.
 I facilitate Trauma Sensitive Yoga teacher training on a regular basis.

 Brendon is the founder of Get Yoga.
 The Studio Above the Grind opened in January 2014.